List of MPs for constituencies in England (2024–present)

 This is a list of members of Parliament (MPs) elected to the House of Commons of the United Kingdom by English constituencies for the fifty-ninth Parliament of the United Kingdom (2024–present).

 It includes MPs elected at the 2024 general election, held on 4 July 2024.

-The number of constituences in England increased from 533 to 543 at this election.
+The number of constituencies in England increased from 533 to 543 at this election.
 The Labour Party's vote went up by 0.5% and their number of MPs increased from 184 to 347.
 This was at the expense of the Conservatives, whose vote share dropped by 21% and their number of MPs reducing to 116.

 The list is sorted by the name of the MP, and MPs who did not serve throughout the Parliament are italicised.
 New MPs elected since the general election are noted at the bottom of the page.